HBS-HBX/django-elastic-migrations/README.md

 #### Post-deployment, before the flip
 - `./manage.py es_activate --all-latest` activates the latest indexes.
-  All further changes and signal handlers events are sent to this new index.
+  All further reindexing events are sent to the latest *IndexInstances*.

 ## Installation